Inflaton perturbations through an Ultra-Slow Roll transition and Hamilton-Jacobi attractors: Perturbation Modes, HJ Attractors and the Conveyor Belt

 Modes $1$ and $2$ (exit times $\alpha \simeq -5$ and $\alpha \simeq -2$, respectively) settle into the expected approximate de Sitter amplitude (black dashed line) and at the USR transition start decaying as $\delta\Phi\simeq a^{-3}$.
 This is precisely what HJ predicts \cite{Prokopec:2019srf}\footnote{Such decaying behaviour is also evident in the full Numerical Relativity solution for a USR potential of \cite{Launay:2025kef}.} and this can be seen more quantitatively by the overlap of the numerically computed velocity with relation \eqref{eq:long_modes}- overlap of blue with red-dashed lines.
 A difference from the long wavelength HJ expectation is that the decay does not last indefinitely and the mode settles to a subdominant constant amplitude.

 Mode 3 (exit at $\alpha=0$) is displayed in Fig.~\ref{fig:HJQModes2} and exits during the USR phase.
 The mode settles to a slightly reduced amplitude compared to the de Sitter expectation.
 The relation \eqref{eq:long_modes} with the USR $\epsilon_2 = -6+2\eta_0$ fails.
 This appears consistent with the comments in \cite{Tomberg:2022mkt} and the computation in \cite{Artigas:2025nbm} which show that terms neglected in HJ can be relevant during USR.
-However, using a {\it new} HJ branch by shifting,
+However, using a {\it new} HJ branch { by shifting to the slow-roll branch of the potential \eqref{potential around minimum} which also gives the dual of $\epsilon_2 = -6+2\eta_0$},

 gives the correct final velocity for the mode -- this new HJ prediction is displayed by the red dashed line in Fig.~\ref{fig:HJQModes2} which overlaps with the numerically determined mode velocity (blue line) for $\alpha \gtrsim 2$.\footnote{It is worth noting here that shifting to $\tilde{\epsilon}_2$ also matches the final velocity of modes 1 and 2.} The precise details behind such a jump between HJ branches still need to be investigated.
 The observation that the non-isotropic part of the momentum constraint (which is dropped in the HJ formalism) can become important in USR \cite{Tomberg:2022mkt, Artigas:2025nbm}, is likely of relevance for explaining in detail the jump to another HJ branch.
 We emphasize however, that {\it this does not invalidate the conveyor-belt framework}, which is supported by our current numerical results.
 Instead, it may offer a possible clarification for the precise dynamics via which the transition between HJ branches occurs.